I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 Remember how they were all just outraged over what happened to Judith Miller.

-You've got the regime basically bugging the associated press in the same way, and all they did was send a letter, and that's pretty much it.
+You've got the regime basically bugging the Associated Press in the same way, and all they did was send a letter, and that's pretty much it.

 I mean, this is the kind of stuff that happens in totalitarian regimes, folks.

-Just what we have to do.
+So let's review, shall we, just what we have to do.

 We've got the Obama administration trying to criminalize journalism as practiced by Fox.

-Five hundred conservative organizations delayed by the IRS in their attempt to grant nonprofit status through two election cycles.
+500 conservative organizations delayed by the IRS in their attempt to grant nonprofit status through two election cycles.

 Whistleblowers are being intimidated.